-Well, ask yourself how do you forget a phone number as you walk from one end of the room to the other?
+Well, ask yourself, how do you forget a phone number as you walk from one end of the room to the other?
 Just to have to go back and look it up again.
-Or how you, forget someone’s name seconds after they tell you.
+Or how you forget someone’s name seconds after they tell you.

-The culprit is the short-term memory.
+The culprit is short-term memory.
 Most people think that short-term memory lasts 20 minutes, but it only lasts a few seconds.
 To remember longer, you may have to repeat the information several times in your head and send the information to long-term memory.

 Think about this, you just remembered to give your insulin but the phone rings, you pick up the phone, and the distractions begin.
-After a long conversation, your blood sugar is now in the high range and the self-blame starts.
+After a long conversation, your blood sugar is now in the high range, and the self-blame starts.
 If that wasn’t bad enough, the very person who called might be the one who comes home to argue with you, about not recalling to give yourself insulin.
 Oh, the irony!

 For loved ones reading this, just think about all the things you’re about to do but forgot because you picked up the phone to talk or text someone.
 The importance of the task at hand can play a minor role in whether information exits the short-term memory to actual retention.
 There are many internal and external distractions every day that interferes with one’s ability to remember.
-For example, in a home that is filled with lots commotion, forgetting is more frequent, than in a household that is calm and orderly.
+For example, in a home that is filled with lots of commotion, forgetting is more frequent, than in a household that is calm and orderly.

 Short-term memory holds small portions of information active and ready for use for only a few seconds.
 The average length of time short-term memory is available is about 15 to 18 seconds, but many things can affect the duration of time.
 Everything from the external surrounding to internal conditions (your mind and body) will impact the amount of time information is available.